Bedrock-OSS/bedrock-wiki/docs/guide/software-preparation.md

 `My iDevice>Minecraft>games>com.mojang`

-### Folder concents
+### Development Packs

-We will use `development_behavior_packs` and `development_resource_packs` for developing addons.
+We will develop our addon in `development_behavior_packs` and `development_resource_packs`.
 When you make changes within these folders, you can _exit and re-enter a world with the packs applied_, to automatically reload the content.
-This allows you to quickly test pack content without reloading minecraft.
+This allows you to quickly test your addon without reloading minecraft.

-Thus we'll work with these folders.

 `resource_packs` and `behavior_packs` on the other hand contain stable addons, including those imported via `.mcpack`.
 We can ignore these folders for now.